|Elliott Sound Products||Benefits of Bi-Amping (Not Quite Magic, But Close) - Part 2|

 In some cases users may hear an improvement, but make sure that it really is an improvement and not just a difference.
 Because you have separate amps driving the two sections of the crossover, you can easily have a level mismatch that leads you to think that the sound is 'better'.
 The gains of the two amps used must be identical, or the original balance between mid and high will be changed.
 Naturally the specific frequency depends on where the passive crossover splits the signal.
 Apart from (usually) a slightly easier load on the amps, both amplifiers still reproduce the full audio bandwidth, so there is no effective power gain.

 For some additional details on the real differences between active an passive systems, see Active Vs. Passive Crossovers.
-In particular, loudspeaker damping is usually seriously affected by any passive filter, and commonly right at those frequencies where good damping may help control cone breakup and other unwanted effects.
+In particular, loudspeaker damping is always affected (sometimes seriously) by any passive filter, and commonly right at those frequencies where good damping may help control cone breakup and other unwanted effects.

 This really isn't a topic that can be concluded, because there are so many possibilities and variations that there is enough to fill a complete book.
 Books have already been written about a great deal less, however this is not going to happen and this article (and the others referred to herein) will have to suffice.
 However, it would be remiss of me - and has been up until now - not to include a very important diagram.